2020PB/police-brutality/reports/Oregon.md

 ### Police drop gas out window | July 18th

 Footage from outside the Justice Center shows police or federal agents dropping a gas canister out a window of the barricaded Justice Center.
 It is unclear if the gas is smoke or CS.
-Protestors were some distance from the entrance and no officers were outside the Justice Center.
+Protesters were some distance from the entrance and no officers were outside the Justice Center.

 tags: gas, protester